Feel like yourself again

 Get Regular Hair Trims

-In addition to caring for your hair with a high-quality shampoo and healthy habits, a great way to prevent your hair from becoming dry and damaged is to trim it often so that split ends and other signs of damage don’t have time to stick around.
+In addition to caring for your hair with high-quality shampoo and healthy habits, frequent trims are a good idea.
+This doesn’t just keep your haircut fresh — it reduces split ends and other signs of damage.

 Choose a local hair stylist that understands the type of look you want and try to get a trim every few weeks.